minshi123/gitlab/doc/raketasks/spdx.md

 ```

 To perform this task in the [offline environment](../user/application_security/offline_deployments/#defining-offline-environments),
-ounbound connection to https://spdx.org/licenses/licenses.json should be allowed.
+an outbound connection to [`licenses.json`](https://spdx.org/licenses/licenses.json) should be
+allowed.